aiidateam/aiida-core/docs/source/tutorial/basic.rst

     In [1]: code = load_code(label='add')

-Every code has a convenient tool for setting up the required input, called the builder.
+Every code has a convenient tool for setting up the required input, called the *builder*.
 It can be obtained by using the ``get_builder`` method:

 .. code-block:: ipython